digdir/dialogporten/README.md

 A few resources need to be created before we can apply the Bicep to create the main resources.

-The resources refer to a `source key vault` in order to fetch necessary secrets and store them in the key vault for the environment.
-An `ssh`-key is also needed for the `ssh-jumper` used to access the resources in Azure within the `vnet`.
+The resources refer to a `source key vault` in order to fetch the necessary secrets and store them in the key vault for the environment.
+An `ssh`-key is also necessary for the `ssh-jumper` used to access the resources in Azure within the `vnet`.

 Use the following steps:

 - Ensure a `source key vault` exist for the new environment.
 Either create a new key vault or use an existing key vault.
 Currently, two key vaults exist for our environments.
-One in the test subscription used by Test and Staging, and one in our Production subscription which Production uses.
+One in the test subscription used by Test and Staging, and one in our Production subscription, which Production uses.
 Ensure you add the necessary secrets that should be used by the new environment.
 Read here to learn about secret convention [Configuration Guide](docs/Configuration.md).
 Ensure also that the key vault has the following enabled: `Azure Resource Manager for template deployment`.

-- Ensure that a role assignment `Key Vault Secrets User` and `Contributer`(should be inherited) is added for the service principal used by the Github Entra Application.
+- Ensure that a role assignment `Key Vault Secrets User` and `Contributer`(should be inherited) is added for the service principal used by the GitHub Entra Application.

-- Create an SSH key in Azure and discard of the private key.
+- Create an SSH key in Azure and discard the private key.
 We will use the `az cli` to access the virtual machine so storing the `ssh key` is only a security risk.

-- Create a new environment in Github and add the following secrets: `AZURE_CLIENT_ID`, `AZURE_SOURCE_KEY_VAULT_NAME`, `AZURE_SOURCE_KEY_VAULT_RESOURCE_GROUP`, `AZURE_SOURCE_KEY_VAULT_SUBSCRIPTION_ID`, `AZURE_SUBSCRIPTION_ID`, `AZURE_TENANT_ID` and `AZURE_SOURCE_KEY_VAULT_SSH_JUMPER_SSH_PUBLIC_KEY`
+- Create a new environment in GitHub and add the following secrets: `AZURE_CLIENT_ID`, `AZURE_SOURCE_KEY_VAULT_NAME`, `AZURE_SOURCE_KEY_VAULT_RESOURCE_GROUP`, `AZURE_SOURCE_KEY_VAULT_SUBSCRIPTION_ID`, `AZURE_SUBSCRIPTION_ID`, `AZURE_TENANT_ID` and `AZURE_SOURCE_KEY_VAULT_SSH_JUMPER_SSH_PUBLIC_KEY`

-- Add a new file for the environment `.azure/infrastructure/<env>.bicepparam`. `<env>` must match the environment created in Github.
+- Add a new file for the environment `.azure/infrastructure/<env>.bicepparam`. `<env>` must match the environment created in GitHub.

 - Add the new environment in the `dispatch-infrastructure.yml` list of environments.

-- Run the github action `Dispatch infrastructure` with the `version` you want to deploy and `environment`.
+- Run the GitHub action `Dispatch infrastructure` with the `version` you want to deploy and `environment`.
 All the resources in `.azure/infrastructure/main.bicep` should now be created.

-- (The github action might need to restart because of a timeout when creating Redis).
+- (The GitHub action might need to restart because of a timeout when creating Redis).

 #### Connecting to resources in Azure